 Take care to avoid self-administration; the product may cause local irritation and/or pain at the site of injection.
 In the event of accidental skin contact, wash the affected area immediately with soap and water.
 If accidental eye exposure occurs, flush the eyes immediately with water.
+In case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.
 4.6 Adverse reactions (frequency and seriousness) Transitory discomfort has been observed in some cattle following subcutaneous administration.
 Soft tissue swellings may occur at the site of injection.
 These reactions resolve over time without treatment.
 4.7 Use during pregnancy, lactation or lay The product is safe for use at any stage of pregnancy or lactation.
 However, the product is not permitted for use in animals producing milk for human consumption, including pregnant animals intended to produce milk for human consumption.
 The product will not affect the fertility of cows and bulls and can be given to all ages of animals including young calves.
-4.8 Interaction with other medicinal products and other forms of interaction No interactions have been identified with other products.
+4.8 Interaction with other medicinal products and other forms of interactions No interactions have been identified with other products.
 4.9 Amounts to be administered and administration route To ensure administration of a correct dose, bodyweight should be determined as accurately as possible.
 The accuracy of the dosing device should be checked.
 If animals are to be treated collectively rather than individually they should be grouped according to their bodyweight and dosed accordingly, in order to avoid under- or overdosing.
 The product should be given only by subcutaneous injection at the recommended dosage level of 1 ml/50 kg bodyweight (based on a dosage level of 200 mcg ivermectin plus 2 mg clorsulon per kg bodyweight) under the loose skin in front of, or behind, the shoulder.
 Divide doses greater than 10 ml between two injection sites.
 A sterile 17 gauge 1⁄2-inch (15-20 mm) needle is recommended.
 When the temperature of the product is below 5°C, difficulty in administration may be encountered due to increased viscosity.
 Warming the product and injection equipment to about 15°C will greatly increase the ease with which the product can be injected.
 Different injection sites should be used for other parenteral products.
 4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary The administration of 5 ml per 50 kg bodyweight (5 x the recommended dose rate.) resulted in injection site lesions (including swelling, sensitivity, oedema and inflammation).
 No other drug-related adverse reactions are expected.
-4.11 Withdrawal Period(s) Meat and offal: 66 days.
+4.11 Withdrawal period(s) Meat and offal: 66 days.